Skip to main content

 Who is buying Lugano's assets?

 Enhanced Retail Funding, LLC was designated the successful bidder on December 20, 2025, after the scheduled auction was cancelled due to lack of competing qualified bids.
-The company guaranteed 40% of the aggregate cost value of merchandise, estimated between $147.8 million and $175 million, under a hybrid agency and equity agreement.
+National Jeweler later reported that Enhanced Retail was the buyer that emerged from the bankruptcy sale process.

 Is the FBI investigating Lugano?